 |Further details indoors|

-The Den's holiday cottage facilities include electric storage heating, electric hob and oven.
+The Den has two large storage heaters for background heating.
+Additional heaters are provided in the lounge / diner and bedrooms for the colder months of the year.
 Cot, highchair and extra beds are all available upon request at no additional charge.
 There is a common utility room with telephone, freezer, washing machine and tumble dryer.

 |Further details outdoors|